MZehren/ADTOF/README.md

 ## Models
-We also include the pre-trained models we evaluated in the folder [/adtof/models/](./adtof/models).
+You can access the pre-trained models we evaluated in the folder [/adtof/models/](./adtof/models).
 You can use the models directly to transcribe audio tracks with the script [/bin/drumTranscriptor.py](/bin/drumTranscriptor.py):

     drumTranscriptor.py [-h] [-m MODEL] inputPath outputPath